tropicoo/hikvision-camera-bot/README.md

     }
     ```
     Recorded files can be uploaded to Telegram group.
 Right now upload will work only
-    if `delete_after_upload` is set to `true` meaning uploaded file will deleted
+    if `delete_after_upload` is set to `true` meaning uploaded file will be deleted
-    from local storage.
+    from the local storage.
+You need to make sure your file size will be up to 2GB since
+    Telegram rejects larger ones.
+Just experiment with segment time.
-5. Local storage by default is `/data/dvr` in volumes mapping (the first path string, not the last).
+5. Local storage (the real one, not in the container) by default is `/data/dvr` in volumes mapping (the first path string, not the last).
-   Change it to any location you need.
+   Change it to any location you need, e.g. to `- D:\Videos:/data/dvr` if you're on Windows.
     ```yaml
     volumes:
       - "/data/dvr:/data/dvr"